 One of the most amazing gemstones in the gem kingdom is sapphire, which is a mineral variety of corundum, an oxide of aluminum.
-The color of sapphire may vary from blue, yellow, green, purple or orange, depending upon the trace impurities found in nature.
+There are many types of sapphire available.
+Basically, the color of sapphire may vary from blue, yellow, green, purple or orange, depending upon the trace impurities found in nature.

 Blue Sapphire Stone

 Blue sapphire is the most beautiful variety in sapphire and comes in a variety of hues, varying from pale blue to vivid violet-blue color.
-For a blue sapphire to be categorized as true blue, the secondary hue must not account for more than 15% of its color.
+A Blue sapphire comes under category of true blue, the secondary hue must not account for more than 15% of its color.

 Yellow Sapphire Gemstone

-As the name suggests, the primary hue of the gemstone is yellow and its color ranges from greenish yellow to orange-yellow, with a vibrant canary yellow being the most desirable color.
-The presence of impurities of iron gives the stone its characteristic yellow color.
+As the name suggests, the primary hue of the gemstone is yellow and its color ranges from greenish-yellow to orange-yellow, with a vibrant canary yellow being the most desirable color.
+Likewise, The presence of impurities of iron gives the stone its characteristic yellow color.

 Pink Sapphire Gemstone

 One of the most desirable colors in sapphire is pink.
-Pink sapphires occur naturally in different hues of pink, varying from pale pink color to a deep magenta color, which is attributed to the presence of trace impurities of chromium in the gemstones.
+Pink sapphires occur naturally in different hues of pink, varying from the pale pink color to a deep magenta color.
+Which attributes to the presence of trace impurities of chromium in the gemstones.

 The value of the pink sapphire increases with the color saturation, which depends upon the amount of chromium present in it.
 The color of the pink sapphires is absolutely amazing, which makes them rare and in high demand.